Bullet Journal 101: What you need & Gorgeous Layouts To Inspire You To Start

 Image Source: @@madnessandmastery

-A habit tracker to fit any needs.
+A habit tracker is so great as a BUJO tool that fits to any needs.

 Image Source: @@planner_eyecandy

 Track bills beginning with totals and then what you paid with a bill tracker.

 Image Source: @my_blue_sky_design

 I love gratitude trackers and this one is my favorite because it is daily.
 I find when I am feeling down, refering back to mine lifts me up.

 Image Source: Katietheplanner.com